-- The SC-2000-cb Hoister is designed to safely lift, support, and lower a chute load weighing up to 1700 lb. - The hoist frame and/or Fishpole may fail if more than 1700 lb. is applied. - A falling chute system can seriously injure or kill. - Do not overload the hoist frame or the Fishpole. - Use the information in Sections 7 & 8 to calculate the maximum number of Superchute® sections you can safely lift, suspend, & lower per frame.
+- The SC-900-cb Hoister has a Working Load Limit of 900 lb.
+(It is designed to safely lift, support, and lower a chute load weighing up to 900 lb). - The hoist frame and/or Fishpole may fail if more than 900 lb. is applied. - A falling chute system can seriously injure or kill. - Do not overload the hoist frame or the Fishpole. - Use the information in Sections 7 & 8 to calculate the maximum number of Superchute® sections you can safely lift, suspend, & lower.